Bỏ qua đến nội dung

 1. Go to SettingsDevices & Services

-2. Click + Add Integration (bottom right)
+2. Click + Add Integration (bottom right corner)

 3. Search for "VinFast"

-4. Enter the following information:
+4. Enter your information:

 5. Email: Your VinFast account email